 If you are over the age of 18, baptized Catholic, regularly attending Mass and receiving Communion, and think God is calling you to deepen your faith and make an adult commitment to it, you may be feeling the call to the Sacrament of Confirmation.

 Registration for our Winter 2023 Class is NOW OPEN.

 Adults (19 yrs old and older) seeking the Sacrament of Confirmation may register for this eight-session preparation.
 There is a $75.00 registration fee.

 Baptismal and First Communion certificate copies are required for us to process the registration form.

-The purpose of these classes is to give you an opportunity to update your faith and to give you a good look at how the Church understands Confirmation today.
+The purpose of these classes is to allow you to update your faith and to give you a good look at how the Church understands Confirmation today.
 Preparation sessions cover topics such as Scripture, Jesus Christ, Sacraments, and more.

 A Reconciliation Service is included for those who have never participated in the Sacrament of Reconciliation or have not experienced the healing power of the sacrament recently.